HulitoSs/Steganography-Detection-using-ML/README.md

-# 🧠 ML Signal Classifier
+# 🧠 ML Stenography Detector

 A machine learning pipeline for **binary classification** of statistical signal features using multiple classifiers and an ensemble voting model.
 The dataset contains ~70,000 samples of time-domain signal statistics extracted from EEG or similar time-series data.